-Most people and businesses maintain several social media profiles, flitting from Facebook to Twitter to Instagram and beyond to keep up with all our different circles of friends.
+Most people and businesses maintain several social media profiles, flitting from Facebook to Twitter to Instagram to LinkedIn (and beyond) to keep up with all our different circles of people.
 We use all different smartphone apps because each little tool does one thing better than the others.
 As a result, we scatter our writing, photos, videos, links, and files between all these various free services because each one solves one little problem, but we end up in the middle of one huge mess.
 Our content and our friends are scattered all across several different services, and we become dependent on each app to connect with our people.

 Because of this, your creative works— your witty status updates, your fun snapshots, your favorite links, your videos— they’re all being used to enrich corporations while making it harder for you to control or organize your data, much less to develop (and make money from) your own social connections.
 This schizophrenic publishing also forces you to jump from app to app to post updates where all your followers can see what you want to share, leading to “social media fatigue”.
 Finally, if a site closes down or changes its terms of service, you might lose access to those files (and those followers) altogether.